zerasul/mdbook_en/9Sprites/sprites.md

 int elliPrio=FALSE;
 ```

-We will use these variables during the code of the example; as they can be the pointers to the different Sprites, position x and y of one of them, and the state of the priority of each one of the Sprites.
-Later we will see how we are going to use them.
+We will use these variables during the code of the example; such as the pointers to the different Sprites, x and y position of one of them, and the priority status of each one of the Sprites.
+Later we will see how we will use them.

 Next, we will focus on function ```main``` where we can see the initialization of the different resources: